setarcos/MyWagtail/README.md

    The examples from bootstrap4 omit the jquery js file kinda cause a lot troubles.
 It took me many hours to find why the dropdown menu don't work.

+3. Missing tables support is discouraging.
+I had to change tables into pictures to include them into my Richtext-fields.